arcbtc/LNPoS/README.md

 ### LNURLPoS – Offline Lightning Network payments
 A random pin generated on the device is encrypted and passed trough the payee.
 When the payment has been made the unencrypted pin is sent as a receipt.
 This function makes use of LNURL-pay protocol.
+Uses LNbits LNURLDevice extension.

 #### Setting up
 Launch portal and enter the string from the LNURLDevice extension on LNbits